 So before you purchase a house, here are five things to consider.

 The first aspect to consider is the location.
 There is more at stake than finding a home in the right neighborhood or the best school zone for your little ones.
-Where you purchase that new home could have a tremendous impact on your budget as well due to increased commuting costs, should your choice of a new home be farther from your place of employment.
+Where you purchase that new home could have a tremendous impact on your budget as well due to increased commuting costs, should your choice of a home be farther from your place of employment.

-Figuring commuting costs may be one of the initial steps you take in determining where you want to begin your new home search.
+Figuring commuting costs may be one of the initial steps you take in determining where you want to begin your home search.

 Another critical part of home buying is to take careful stock of your financial situation, create a budget, and make sure you stick to it.
 Experts recommend carrying a debt load, including a mortgage, that is no more than thirty-six to forty percent of your monthly income.